Event Date:

 Stacey Abrams To Deliver Keynote: Business Leader, Bestselling Author and Advocate

 The 2025 AADC Women’s Conference: Taking up Space will celebrate womenâs advancement over the last 100+ years and explore the work still needed to be done to achieve diversity, equity and inclusion in many spaces.
 We invite all alumnae, friends, community partners, Rutgers community members and the public to join for this transformative conference us on Saturday, March 15, 2025 for a full day of powerful and inspiring presenters, networking opportunities and celebration.
-Scroll down to view Schedule at a Glance, Workshop Descriptions and Speaker Bios.
-Learn more and purchase tickets online.
+Scroll down to view Schedule at a Glance, Workshop Descriptions and Speaker Bios. Â

 We will proudly welcome Stacey Abrams as the keynote speaker on Saturday, March 15, 2025.
 Abrams is a former Georgia State Representative, a civic strategist, storyteller, problem solver, and five-time NYT bestselling author.
-Please scroll down to see our event sponsors including: Georg Albers-Schonberg, honoring the legacy of the late Joyce Kovatch Albers-Schonberg ’65; The Blanche and Irving Laurie Foundation; Isabel Goll Drzewiecki ’61; and the Janet L. Pegg ’78 Charitable Foundation, Inc.
+Please scroll down to see our event sponsors including: Georg Albers-Schonberg, honoring the legacy of the late Joyce Kovatch Albers-Schonberg ’65; The Blanche and Irving Laurie Foundation; Isabel Goll Drzewiecki ’61; and the Janet L. Pegg ’78 Charitable Foundation, Inc. In addition our Promotional Partners include: Center for American Women and Politics (CAWP) at Rutgers Eagleton Institute of Politics; New Jersey State Steering Committee, NCNW; and The National Coalition of 100 Black Women – Central New Jersey Chapter.

 Throughout the day, you’ll have the opportunity to engage in enlightening sessions led by inspirational presenters.
 The AADC Womenâs Conference was created in 2023 under the leadership and vision of former AADC Executive Director Valerie L. Anderson â81, MBA.
 Conference Chair Caprice Jenerson ’90, Esq., invites you to take advantage of this amazing opportunity.Â